junaidi-ai/MedAISure/README-DEV.md

-# MEDDSAI Benchmark - Developer Documentation
+# MedAISure Benchmark - Developer Documentation

-This document provides technical information for developers working on the MEDDSAI benchmark project.
+This document provides technical information for developers working on the MedAISure Benchmark project.
 It complements the [main README](README.md) by focusing on development workflows, architecture, and technical implementation details.

 ## Table of Contents
 - [Development Environment Setup](#development-environment-setup)